Constraint-Aware Flow Matching via Randomized Exploration: Experiments

 \paragraph{Subspace constraint:} Subspace constraint is a special type of constraint since it has no interior.
 Specifically, we consider a $10$-D multivariate Gaussian distribution's projection to a $9$-D hyperplane $\mathcal{C}$.
+The explicit mathematical expression of the hyperplane is unknown to the models, however, the distance of any sample to this hyperplane is available to them.
 Note that it is not likely for the generated samples to fall exactly in the $9$-D hyperplane.
 For FM-RE, a sample is considered to satisfy the constraint if its distance to the hyperplane is smaller than a threshold $5\times 10^{-4}$.

 Table~\ref{tb:synres} shows that the FM model without constraint guidance usually generates samples with a further distance compared to the threshold.
+NAMM fails to learn an effective forward and backward function between the constraint set and the unconstrained space, leading to a deviation between the generated distribution and the training distributions.
+PDM also generates a deviated distribution due to the frequent projection steps.
 Both FM-DD and FM-RE can have much higher probabilities of generating samples close enough to the subspace while maintaining the distributional similarity with the training distribution.
 In addition to the stats in Table~\ref{tb:synres}, we report average distances between the generated samples and the subspace: $14.78\times 10^{-4}$ (FM), $2.08\times 10^{-4}$ (FM-DD), and $2.32\times 10^{-4}$ (FM-RE), which also illustrate that the proposed methods can generate samples closer to the subspace.